MG Motor: Development

-MG Motor cars were once engineered by SAIC at the Longbridge facility in Birmingham in the United Kingdom.
+MG Motor cars were once engineered by SAIC at the Longbridge plant facility in Birmingham, United Kingdom.
 Longbridge was formerly home to Austin, British Leyland, Rover Group and, later, the MG Rover Group.
 Currently, most of the design, development and R&D takes place in China by SAIC Motor R&D Innovation Headquarters (SRIH).

 The Longbridge facility has been retained as the base to SAIC Motor Technical Centre UK (SMTC), which had significant design and engineering input into SAIC products globally.
 SMTC once employed around 500 people at its peak.
 SAIC reduced its presence in Longbridge in 2019 with the large Technical Centre downsized to 20 staff and moved to London.
 The facility used to host a design studio, before moving to London.

 SAIC Design Advanced London at Marylebone Road in London succeeded the Longbridge design studio.
 Led by Carl Gotham and Robert Lemmens with 20 employees, the studio conducted some key design work for MG vehicles and works in conjunction with the automotive manufacturer's other studios to support future product designs for brands including MG, Roewe and Rising Auto.